typestack/class-validator/README.md

-// string-type validation methods validator.isBooleanString(str); // Checks if a string is a boolean. validator.isDateString(str); // Checks if the string is a date. validator.isNumberString(str); // Checks if the string is numeric.
+// string-type validation methods validator.isBooleanString(str); // Checks if a string is a boolean. validator.isNumberString(str); // Checks if the string is numeric.

 // string validation methods